FANzhaoxin666/zhaoxin-team/_members/b_Chen Zou.md

 ---

 Zou is a Phd student working as algorithm researcher in Zhaoxin Team.
-He studies at BUPT in China.
+He is Phd student at BUPT in China.